accurateproject/accurate/docs/installation.rst

 3. Installation
 ===============

-CGRateS can be installed via packages as well as Go automated source install.
+AccuRate can be installed via packages as well as Go automated source install.
 We recommend using source installs for advanced users familiar with Go programming and packages for users not willing to be involved in the code building process.

 3.1.
 Using packages